all-yall/Fulfillment/README.md

 <details>
     <summary> Create and Friends </summary>

-* Create: Cogs and multiblock machines with a lot you can do
+* Create: Cogs and multi-block machines with a lot you can do
 * Create Steam-n-Rails: more create train functionality
 * Slice and Dice: Allows farmer's delight recipes in create
 * Ars Creo: A few create additions themed around Ars Nouveau (see Magic Mods)